Matti Corren

 Aniket Dey studies interactions of tumor cells and the microenvironment.
 He pairs functional data from cell lines with genomic profiles from cancer patients to dissect mechanisms that allow tumors to spread to distant organs.
 He also combines tumor biology with aspects of public health for harmonizing the assessment of personalized cancer risk across demographics.

-Ian Lo, BSc
+Ian Lo, MSc

 Ian Lo is a master’s student in the Health Data Science program at the Harvard T.H.
 Chan School of Public Health.
 Her research interests include the use of machine learning and other computational approaches to studying human genetic diseases and disorders.